Zakaria Sanogo

-Zakaria Sanogo (born 11 December 1996) is a Burkinabé professional footballer who plays as a winger for the Burkina Faso national team.
+Zakaria Sanogo (born 11 December 1996) is a Burkinabé professional footballer who plays as a winger for AS Douanes and the Burkina Faso national team.

 Career

 On 5 July 2019, Sanogo signed for Ararat-Armenia.
 On 4 June 2022, Ararat-Armenia announced that Sanogo's contract had expired and he would leave the club.

 On June 24, 2022, Sanogo signed for JS Kabylie.

+On 1 August 2024, Armenian Premier League club Alashkert announced the signing of Sanogo.
+On 1 November 2024, Alashkert announced the departure of Sanogo alongside Vadym Paramonov, Bladimir Díaz and Murilo Rosa.